jakewalter/easyQuake/docs/_build/html/_sources/About.rst.txt

 The easyQuake platform utilizes a choice between the GPD picker (Ross et al., 2019) and the EQTransformer (Mousavi et al., 2020) deep-learning pickers and easyQuake will utilize the default models for those pickers.
 However, in most circumstances, you may want to train your own picker if you have a sufficient dataset for your experiment or region of interest.

+It then takes those picks and utilizes a modified version of the Python-based PhasePApy (Chen and Holland, 2016) 1D associator.
+The associated events can then be passed through easyQuake modules to get a local magnitude, an absolute location from Hypoinverse, and output pick information in various formats for relative relocation (e.g. HypoDD).
+All the relevant metadata (picks, station amplitudes, station magnitudes, origins from association and Hypoinverse) is aggregated into a QuakeML format and can be output as an Obspy catalog or single event QuakeML file.

+In implementation at OGS, we use the single event QuakeML file and add that directly into our SeisComP system.
+If you would like the script to add that to SeisComP, then please email us.

 Detection Improvement
 ----------------------